DashAIDataset

 For random splits with stratify=True, it reads the output column values and passes them as labels to split_indexes.

-Modifying Data — modify_table
+Modifying Data with modify_table

 modify_table(dataset, columns, types=None)